-Character ter Meaning
+Character Meaning

-A number A number
+A number

-0 A require A required number; a number will display for every 0 in the mask
+0 A required number; a number will display for every 0 in the mask

 Percent signs, decimal points, parentheses, and spaces display as entered in the mask.

 Use at least one 0

 In general, a number display format should include at least one 0.
 If you enter 0 in a field with the mask ###, the field will appear to be blank if you do not provide a zero-format section.
 If the mask is ###.##, only the period displays.
 If you want two decimal places to display even if both are 0, use the mask ##0.00.